 Crescent - UNIT 7 - London

 ‘Shubha Taparia’s work is a state of mind.
 One that reflects the ever changing nature of all things, and it does so with the awareness that there is always a permanence in the intrinsic transience of matter.
 With the exuberance of a gifted child, the artist gathers inorganic and apparently forgotten objects from industrial landscapes and presents us with their utterly poetic significance and beauty.’
 (Nicoletta Lambertucci.
-Curator, The Box, Plymouth)
+Curator of Modern and Contemporary British Art, Tate Britain)

 ‘Artist Shubha Taparia’s eureka moment came a few years ago when, in central London, she looked at the scaffolding surrounding a construction site, only to see the see the gubbins behind it highlighted in silhouette against its protective geotextile membrane.
 It led her to become fascinated with the nature of the city’s constantly changing urban landscape’.
 (RIBA Journal)